sosy-lab/benchexec/README.md

 # BenchExec
-BenchExec: A Tool for Benchmarking and Resource Measurement
+BenchExec: A Framework for Reliable Benchmarking and Resource Measurement